Assessing Governor Brown's selections for Opportunity Zones in the Bay Area

-The US Treasury Department recently approved the 879 census tracks in California that Governor Jerry Brown selected to be Opportunity Zones, out of nearly 3,500 eligible tracks.
+The US Treasury Department recently approved the 879 census tracts in California that Governor Jerry Brown selected to be Opportunity Zones, out of more than 4,300 eligible tracts.
 Eighty are within the San Francisco metropolitan area.
 A subset of these tracts are shown in the map below.

 To analyze these selections, we compiled two measures—an investment score and a flag for socioeconomic change—to compare designated and nondesignated eligible tracts.
 Tracts already receiving sizable investments are less likely to need help than those that are not receiving investments.
 And, given how flexible the incentive is in terms of what projects it supports, selecting gentrifying tracts could exacerbate housing unaffordability and displacement.

 We ranked all tracts eligible for designation in the state by current level of commercial, multifamily, single-family, and small-business investment received on a scale from 1 (lowest) to 10 (highest).
 The table below shows scores for tracts designated as Opportunity Zones in Bay Area.

 A quarter of Bay Area zones were among the most disinvested in the state.
 But several Bay Area zones already receive high levels of investment—nearly 40 percent have an investment score of 8 or higher.
 In these areas, the new tax benefit might go toward investments that would have occurred without additional incentive.